MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-setup-bank-statement-service.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: Yodlee, feed, stream, payment process ms.date: 02/26/2019
+ms.search.keywords: Yodlee, feed, stream, payment process ms.date: 04/01/2019
 ms.author: sgroespe
-ms.openlocfilehash: ea1641dd475d28fb02dda354bbf287d508e96854
+ms.openlocfilehash: 9fa3911ceeb94d523709d1029db9527b868bc199
-ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
+ms.sourcegitcommit: bd78a5d990c9e83174da1409076c22df8b35eafd
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/08/2019
+ms.lasthandoff: 03/31/2019
-ms.locfileid: "823081"
+ms.locfileid: "941835"
 ---
 # <a name="set-up-the-envestnet-yodlee-bank-feeds-service"></a>Set Up the Envestnet Yodlee Bank Feeds Service
 You can import electronic bank statements from your bank to quickly fill on the **Payment Reconciliation Journal** page so you can apply payments and reconcile the bank account.
 For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).

-The Envestnet Yodlee Bank Feeds service is installed as an extension to [!INCLUDE[d365fin](includes/d365fin_md.md)] and is ready to be enabled.
-For more information, see [Customizing [!INCLUDE[d365fin](includes/d365fin_md.md)] Using Extensions](ui-extensions.md).

 > [!NOTE]
-> The Envestnet Yodlee Bank Feeds service is only supported in the US, Canada, and UK.<br /><br />
-> The functionality is only supported in the online version of Business Central.
-To use this functionality on-premise, you must obtain a cobrand account from Envestnet Yodlee.
+> The Envestnet Yodlee Bank Feeds service is only supported in the online version of Business Central.
+To use this functionality on-premises, you must obtain a cobrand account from Envestnet Yodlee.<br /><br />
+> The Envestnet Yodlee Bank Feeds service is only supported in the US, Canada, and UK.

+The Envestnet Yodlee Bank Feeds service is installed as an extension to [!INCLUDE[d365fin](includes/d365fin_md.md)] online and is ready to be enabled in the supported countries.
+For more information, see [Customising [!INCLUDE[d365fin](includes/d365fin_md.md)] Using Extensions](ui-extensions.md).

 After you enable the bank feed service, you must link a bank account to the online bank account that the feed will come from.
 You link bank accounts to online bank accounts in the following different scenarios: